 Play with the add-ins.

 Make them even tastier by adding dark chocolate chips and some shredded coconut!
 Replace the sunflower seeds with finely chopped walnuts, if desired.
 It’s a very forgiving recipe so have fun with it!
+You could even try adding finely diced apple, pumpkin seeds, chopped pecans or chocolate chips.

 Gluten-Free Protein Breakfast Cookies